vyapp/vy/BOOK.md

     print 'Hello from vy'
 ~~~

-After you press enter, the AreaVi instance from where you issued the event in NORMAL mode will regain
+After you press enter, the AreaVi instance from where you issued the event in Global mode will regain
 the focus and the output from the command will be dropped at the position that you have set
 as target output.